The Financial Technology Law Review: Spain

 ii Data protection

 Fintech businesses located in Spain or, under certain circumstances, businesses addressing the Spanish market from non-EU territories are subject to data protection rules to the extent that they access and process personal data, either as data controllers or as service providers (i.e., data processors processing the data on behalf of their clients).
-From 25 May 2018, the main data protection rule applicable in Spain is the General Data Protection Regulation (Regulation (UE) 2016/679) (GDPR) that is directly applicable to all EU Member States.
+From 25 May 2018, the main data protection rule in Spain is the General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) that directly applies in all EU Member States.
 This new legal framework provides some benefits, such as the homogenisation of data protection rules within the EU, which can help local fintech businesses to expand to other EU Member States and may make it easier for fintech businesses from territories outside Spain that are GDPR-compliant to launch their services in the Spanish market.

 Year in review